proceeditCareers/Proceedit-Jobs/README.md

-# Proceedit-Jobs
+# Proceedit-Internships
-Job opennings at Proceedit
+Internships openning at Proceedit